nsacyber/WALKOFF/docs/apps.rst

 Updating Your Application
 ''''''''''''''''''''''''''''
 If your application Docker service is already running and you would like to update your app in WALKOFF, run these following commands with the proper substitions for application name ``hello_world``

+Watch this space for updates - we're currently working on an app editor UI component that should make this much easier.

 .. code-block:: console